paritoshmmmec/main-blog/content/writing/why-precommit-are-not-waste-of-time.md

 ---
 author: Paritosh Baghel
-title: "Why precommit are not waste of time?"
+title: "Precommit are not waste of time"
 date: 2023-01-14
-description: "Why precommit are not waste of time?" tags : [
+description: "Precommit are not waste of time" tags : [
     "precommit"
 ]